 If my parents are 65+, what kind of insurance plans can I enroll them into?

-That really depends upon the state they are resident of and some times even depends upon zip code.
+That really depends upon the state they are resident of and sometimes it even depends upon zip code.

 Approximately, what kind of premiums should I expect to pay for Obamacare compliant plans for my elderly parents?

 We can't really tell you exactly as it varies a lot, but you are looking at something like $600 to $800 a month with a high deductible such as $5,000 or so.
 Again, this is very rough idea.

 I looked at some of those Obamacare compliant plans, but their premiums are very high.
 I can't afford them.
 Is there something cheaper available?

 Not really.
 What you see are the prices for the kind of plans you are trying to purchase.

 Will my parents by eligible for federal subsidy in Obamacare or can they get it for free?
 They have no income.

 First and foremost, Obamacare is NOT free health insurance for everyone.
 Additionally, people with no income are not even eligible for Obamacare subsidy.
 Also because you (or your brother etc.) sponsored their green card, your income is considered to be their income.
 As you already showed that your income is good enough for the household size (at the time of filing I-864, Affidavit of Support), you are unlikely to qualify for any subsidies.
 Even if there are subsidies, they might be minimal.